 Single Tooth Implants

 Need one or a few teeth replaced?
 Come see us for a consultation.
-Florida Dental Implants & Oral Surgery specializes in the placement of titanium implants and Zirconia/porcelain crowns.
+Florida Dental Implants & Oral Surgery specializes in teeth extraction and the placement of titanium implants.

 We’ll do a CT scan to get a detailed look at your teeth and jaw bone structure.
 Our surgeons will discuss with you the best treatment plan for your situation and whether or not bone grafting will be necessary.
 We have provided thousands of implants for patients under a variety of circumstances.